MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/deployment/apply-deployable-package-system.md

 # required metadata

 title: Apply a deployable package on a Dynamics 365 for Operations environment
-description: This topic describes how to deploy either a binary hotfix for an AOS or a deployable package that was created in your development environment.
+description: This topic describes how to deploy a binary update or an Application (AOT) deployable package that was created in your development/build environment.
 author: manalidongre
 manager: AnnBe
 ms.date: 04/22/2017